 Exercise 3Take a second sample, also of size 50, and call it

-If you would like to adjust the bin width of your histogram to show a little more detail, you can do so by changing the
+If you would like to adjust the bin width of your histogram to show a little more detail, you can do so by adjusting the

-Here we use Python to take 5000 samples of size 50 from the population, calculate the mean of each sample, and store each result in a variable called
+Here we use Python to take 5000 samples of size 50 from the population, calculate the mean of each sample, and store each result in a object called

 sample_means50.
 Next, we'll review how this set of code works.